peteroupc/peteroupc.github.io/approxtheory.md

 Also:

-- Is it helpful to introduce the concept of functions of bounded variation here?
+- Is it helpful to introduce the concept of functions of bounded variation in this article?

 Those are not all the possible ways this article can be improved.